UniversalDependencies/docs/index.md

 title:  'Live SD annotation manual - test'
 ---

+# Git

-The purpose of this page is to test whether a live SD annotation manual and example bank could be maintained using the combination of GitHub pages and embedded brat.
+The purpose of this site is to test/demo a live dependency annotation manual and example bank, built using a combination of GitHub pages and embedded brat.

 [English dependencies](en.html)